The Medical Letter on Drugs and Therapeutics

 1. Discuss the effect that the migraine drug erenumab (Aimovig) has on blood pressure.

-Select a term to see related articles Aimovig Ajovy drug safety Emgality eptinezumab erenumab fremanezumab glacanezumab Hypertension migraine Vyepti
+Select a term to see related articles Aimovig Ajovy drug safety Emgality eptinezumab erenumab fremanezumab glacanezumab hypertension migraine Vyepti

 The once-monthly, subcutaneously injected calcitonin gene-related peptide (CGRP) receptor antagonist erenumab-aooe (Aimovig) was approved by the FDA in 2018 for preventive treatment of migraine in adults.1 Now the FDA has added a new warning to its labeling about a risk of new-onset hypertension and worsening of preexisting hypertension associated with use of the drug.
 CGRP is a potent microvascular vasodilator; blocking or deleting it has produced hypertensive effects in animals.2